 Hanson's relocation proposal involves seeking the decommissioning of the Claisebrook site's batching plant, decontamination of the land, and its redevelopment or sale for high-density mixed-use purposes, to prevent future batching plant activities.
-They also commit to paying for the City's relocation costs to move to the Mount Claremont depot site.
 It is recommended that a short term development approval that required Hanson's Claisebrook concrete batching plant to be relocated and the site to be decommissioned, decontaminated and redeveloped for high density mixed use purposed could be supported by the City, provide these outcomes were guaranteed for the community in the shortest period possible.